-Leader of the Council Role Purpose To be responsible for the Council's overall vision, strategy and budget setting and monitoring.
-To provide clear political leadership both within and outside the County Council to help advance all outcomes. , , , To create effective internal and ext ternal relationships with key organisations both within Stat ffordshire, nationally and internationally.
-To win new resources for Staffordsl hire to deliver the vision of a county where big ambitions, grea at connections and greener living give everyone the opportunity to prosper, be healthy and happy To be accountable for the development opment and delivery of the county council strategies and to ens sure that those strategies are able to meet the outcomes required To appoint and hold Cabinet coll - ensure accountability within their of including that financial and operation areas meets the requirements of t Business Plan and the Medium-Term Financial Strategy (MTFS).
-To hold Cabinet colleagues accountable for the delivery of the appropriate key projects/programmes including the delivery on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To Chair meetings of the Cabinet To represent, or appoint a representative of, the County Council on a range of outside bodies both within and outside of Staffordshire.
-To be the County Council's representative on the Local Enterprise Partnership (LEP). · · · · · To be the County Council's representative on the Staffordshire Leaders' Board and to approve the adoption of minor changes to its Terms of Reference (in consultation with the Monitoring · Officer).
-In consultation with the Chief Executive, to appoint (and/or remove) officers and members ( Directors on Boards of companies of a member or is to be a member.
-Key External Public sector bodies locally, nationally and internationally as Relationships appropriate including the LEP, Ne Council's Network, Midlands Engine Midlands Manufacturing Corridor, criminal justice partners, HM Treasury and the Department for Communities and Local Government.
-Key Internal Cabinet Director of Finance Relationships Shadow Cabinet County Solicitor Senior Leadership Team Appropriate Scrutiny - Committees
+Leader of the Council

+Role Purpose • To be responsible for the Council's or verall vision, strategy and

+budget setting and monitoring.

+To provide clear political leadership by

+County Council to help advance all of the County Council's key

+outcomes.

+To create effective internal and exter proprietions, both, within, Staffer

+organisations both within Staffo internationally. rdshire, nationally and

+To win new resources for Staffordshire e to deliver the vision of a

+county where big ambitions, great

+,

+happy living give everyone the opportunity to prosper, be healthy and

+To be accountable for the developr ment and delivery of the

+county council strategies and to ensur

+able to meet the outcomes required b

+• To appoint and hold Cabinet collea- gues to account as they

+ensure accountability within their cor 3 .

+including that financial and operatio

+areas meets the requirements of the

+Business Plan and the Medium-Term F

+To hold Cabinet colleagues accountal •

+appropriate key projects/programmes

+time and budget and meet the requ irements of the Strategic

+• Plan, Business Plan and the MTFS.

+To Chair meetings of the Cabinet To represent, or appoint a representative of, the County Council

+To represent, or appoint a representation on a range of outside bodies bot

+Staffordshire.

+To be the County Council's representat tive on the Local Enterprise

+Partnership (LEP).

+To be the County Council's representative on the Staffordshire

+Leaders' Board and to approve the adoption of minor changes to

+its Terms of Reference (in consultation with the Monitoring

+Officer).

+In consultation with the Chief Executive, to appoint (and/or

+remove) officers and members (as

+Directors on Boards of companies of was a member or is to be a member. mich the County Council is

+Key External Public sector bodies locally, nationa lly and internationally as

+Relationships appropriate including the LEP, Netw

+Keiationsinps Council's Network, Midlands Engine,

+Midlands Manufacturing

+Corridor, criminal justice partners, 9

+Department for Communities and Loca •

+• Business locally, nationally and intern ationally as appropriate.

+Key Internal • Cabinet • 2

+Relationships Shadow Cabinet • 000

+Senior Leadership Team 7 .pp. opa.co o o. a.c/

+Committees